Cannibal (Static-X album)

-Cannibal is the fifth studio album by American heavy metal band Static-X, released on April 3, 2007.
+Cannibal is the fifth studio album by American industrial metal band Static-X, released on April 3, 2007.
 This is the first album from the band to contain guitar solos; every song with the exception of "Goat" has one.
-Cannibal was the first album to be produced by John Travis, and the first album to not feature Ulrich Wild, who produced and/or mixed the band's first four albums.
+Cannibal was the first album to be produced by John Travis, and the first album to not feature Ulrich Wild, who produced and/or mixed the band's first four albums, as well as the first not to feature a song with "Otsego" in the title.
+Lasting 37 minutes, it is the band's shortest album.

 Album information

-Cannibal is the first Static-X album since 1999's Wisconsin Death Trip to feature guitar playing from original guitarist Koichi Fukuda, who left the band in 2000 and rejoined in 2005.
-(Fukuda is credited as the guitarist on the 2005 album Start a War, but only contributed programming and additional guitars after Tripp Eisen's departure.)
+Cannibal is the first Static-X album since 1999's Wisconsin Death Trip to feature full-time guitar playing from original guitarist Koichi Fukuda, who left the band in 2000 and rejoined in 2005 (Fukuda is credited as the guitarist on the 2005 album Start a War, but only contributed programming and additional guitars after Tripp Eisen's departure.)

 Cannibal features an overall more straight forward heavy and aggressive sound when compared to the band's two previous albums.
-The last two previous albums Shadow Zone and Start a War had a more radio friendly sound featuring much cleaner vocals and a slight toning down of the industrial metal elements.
-It features more screaming from frontman Wayne Static.
+The last two previous albums Shadow Zone and Start a War had a more radio friendly sound featuring much cleaner vocals more melody and a slight toning down of the industrial metal elements.
+Cannibal features more screamed vocals from frontman Wayne Static.
 The album's sound is very similar to the sound featured on the band's first two albums, Wisconsin Death Trip and Machine, and the more radio-friendly sound the band had used on the albums Shadow Zone and Start a War is largely absent.
 The album is often regarded by fans as the band's heaviest album along with the band's second album Machine.
 This album is also the first Static-X album to be released through Reprise Records.